PennyWiseApp/PennyWise/README.md

    npm install
    ```

-   This command does several things:

-   - Installs the Node.js dependencies listed in `package.json`.
-   - Automatically triggers the `postinstall` script, which sets up the Python virtual environment (`venv`) within the `backend/` directory and installs the Python dependencies specified in `backend/requirements.txt`.

    **Note:** The `postinstall` script specifically does the following:

-   - Creates a Python virtual environment in `backend/venv`.
-   - Activates the virtual environment.
    - Uses `pip` to install the Python packages listed in `backend/requirements.txt`.

 ### Running the Application